RamiKrispin/vscode-python/README.md

 ## General Architecture and Workflow

 Before diving into the core functionality of Docker, let's review the generic development workflow architecture with Docker.
-Docker has similar functionality as Git and Github (or Gitlab, Bitbucket, etc.), enabling shifting your environment and settings (as opposed to code with Git) from your one environment to another one (e.g., dev -> staging or dev -> prod) ensuring a high level of reproducibility.
+Docker has similar functionality as Git and Github (or Gitlab, Bitbucket, etc.), enabling shifting your environment and settings (as opposed to code with Git) from one environment to another one (e.g., dev -> staging or dev -> prod) ensuring a high level of reproducibility.
 As a matter of fact those two (Docker and Git) go together side by side.

 ### General architecture

 The diagram below describes a high-level architecture of a Dockerized development environment with VScode.
-It might be overwhelming if you have never used Docker before, and it will make more sense (I hope) at the end of this section.
+It might be overwhelming if you have never used Docker before, and it will make more sense (I hope) by the end of this section.

 <img src="images/docker-architecture.png" width="100%" align="center"/></a>

 This process includes the following components:
 - **Dev Container** - is the VScode extension that enables you to execute your local code inside a dockerized environment seamlessly.
 By default, it mounts your local folder to the docker environment ensuring your code runs inside the container and lives locally.
 - **devcontainer.json** - is the Dev Container configuration file that enables you to highly customize your VScode development environment when using the Dev Container extension.
 From settings the VScode options (e.g., fonts, list of extensions to install, etc.) to the Docker settings (similar to the docker-compose.yml file functionality)
 - **Dockerfile** - is the image manifest or recipe.
-It provides instructions for the docker engine about what base image to use and what components to install.
+It provides instructions for the docker engine about which base image to use and what components to install.
 Typically, you start the build process by importing some base image using the `FROM` command, which we will explain later in this tutorial.
 The Dev Container extension enables you to build the image on the fly when launching the environment using the Dockerfile or import a built-in image from some image registry such as Docker Hub.
 - **Image registry** - has similar functionality as Github / Gitlab / Bitbucket, and it is used to store public images (or private on some enterprise versions).
 The image registry lets you shift and distribute your images from one environment to another.
 In this tutorial, we will use the main image registry - Docker Hub.
 - **Code registry** - beyond version control, it enables you to shift your code from one environment to another.
 In this tutorial, we will use Github as our code registry.

-**Note:** Regardless if you are using a private or public image registry, as a good practice, you should never store passwords, credentials, or any sensitive information on your images.
+**Note:** Regardless if you are using a private or public image registry, as a good practice, you should **NEVER** store passwords, credentials, or any sensitive information on your images.
 Rather, add environment variables or load information from a mounted volume during the image run time.

 ### Development workflow
 Let's now organize and order this process to a general workflow.
 The below diagram defines a general order of operation for the development process applying the following steps:
 - **Install dependencies** - setting the prerequisites, including installing VScode and the required extensions (e.g., Dev Container, etc.), installing Docker, and setting a Docker Hub account (or equivalent)
 - **Set the Dockerfile** - this step is optional, if you wish to build your image on the fly.
 Alternatively, you can import a built-in image from an image registry and skip this step.
 In the next section, we will dive into more details about the core functionality of the Dockerfile and how to set it
 - **Set the devcontainer.json file** - this file defines the environment and enables you to customize both the VScode functionality and VScode settings.
 Later in this tutorial, we will see how to set this file
-- **Development** - once the devcontainer.json file is set, you can launch your dockerized development environment using the Dev Container extension on your local folder.
+- **Development** - once the `devcontainer.json` file is set, you can launch your dockerized development environment using the Dev Container extension on your local folder.
 - **Testing** - this is a recommended intermediate step before shipping your code and environment to deployment.
 There are multiple approaches to code and environment testing, and the main goal is to ensure that your code sync with the dockerized environment and identify potential problems before deploying it.
-- **Deployment** - last but not least, using code and container registry (e.g., Github and Docker Hub), we can deploy our code using the same dockerized environment to some remote server (e.g., Github Actions, AWS, GCP, Azure, etc.) or your peer computer.
+- **Deployment** - last but not least, using code and container registry (e.g., Github and Docker Hub), we can deploy our code using the same dockerized environment to some remote server (e.g., Github Actions, AWS, GCP, Azure, etc.) or have your peers run your code in their computer.

 <img src="images/docker-workflow.png" width="100%" align="center"/></a>

-In the next section, we review Docker basic commands and learn how to set Dockerfile.
+In the next section, we review Docker basic commands and learn how to set a Dockerfile.

 ## Getting started with Docker
 Generally, the VScode **Dev Container** extension lets you containerize your environment by importing a built-in image.
 However, often, you may want to add more layers (e.g., install additional dependencies) or build it yourself.
 This section focuses on the essential Docker requirements that will enable you to build your image and run it inside a container: